COURSE UNIT TITLE

 1 General information on the scope, method, process and references of the course will be given.
 Evaluation criteria will be explained.
 Narrator, Moderator and Recorder will be determined.

-7 Midterm Exam (Research Paper - Draft) / Embodied Space
+7 Midterm Exam (Research Paper - Draft) / Social Space & Lived Space & Experience 2

 14 Virtual Space